shajunxing/quickjs-ffi/README.md

 * Any C number types such as `int`, `float`, are all `number` in JS.
 * All C pointer types are actually `uintptr_t` in C, and `number` in JS, the value are exactly memory addresses.
-* C `char *` string may be `string` in JS.
+* C `char *` string can be `string` in JS.
 * JS `bool` is C `bool`, in C99 there are `bool` definitions although they are actually integers.
 * C functions which have no return value, will return `undefined` in JS.

 The module exposes many constant variables, which varies by C or machine implementation or different compiling, it's necessary.
-For example: C int size varies, which byte size can be obtained by `sizeof_int` member.
-Any `sizeof_xxx` member is actually value of `sizeof(xxx)`.
+For example: C int size varies, which byte size can be obtained by `sizeof_int` module member.
+Any `sizeof_xxx` is actually value of `sizeof(xxx)`.

 I will do my best checking arguments, including their count and types, although I know it's not enough.